circus-tent/circus/docs/source/plugins.rst

 ResourceWatcher
 ~~~~~~~~~~~~~~~

-    This services watches the resources of the given process and triggers a restart when they exceeed certain limitations too often in a row.
+    This services watches the resources of the given process and triggers a restart when they exceed certain limitations too often in a row.

     It has the same configuration as statsd and adds the following: